-B) The following policy applies only to NON-AID (Title IV) students: Students lacking the High School Diploma or its equivalent: Must be at least 18 years old (Compulsory school attendance in California), must have completed the 10th grade education level or its equivalent as required by the Board of Barbering & Cosmetology and pass an Ability-to-Benefit (ATB) exam prior to admission.
-Students admitted under this criteria, will be required to pass one of the Ability-to-Benefit tests approved by the US Department of Education and/or the Bureau for Private Postsecondary Education (BPPE), administered by an independent proctor.
-Students subject to these criteria are referred to as students admitted under the Ability-to-Benefit criteria guidelines.
-Currently, this school is using the CELSA Ability-to-Benefit test.
-The school's admissions personnel will provide applicants with additional information as to how to arrange for the Ability-to-Benefit test.
-All Ability-to-Benefit students must take and pass the test prior to admissions.
-If you do not pass the exam, re-testing is available after one week waiting period and the independent proctor will explain and provide you with the re-testing procedures.
-If you enroll by passing an ATB test, you may be eligible to receive Federal Student Aid only if you 1) passed the ATB test before July 1, 2012, 2) were attending a FSA eligible institution and 3) were eligible to receive Federal Student Aid at an eligible institution before July 1, 2012, C) Student must show English language proficiency.
-A passing score on the CELSA Ability- to-Benefit test will be acceptable in showing English language proficiency.
+B) The following policy applies only to NON-AID (Title IV) students: Students lacking the High School Diploma or its equivalent: 1)Must be at least 18 years old, 2)Must have completed the 10th grade education level or its equivalent as required by the Board of Barbering & Cosmetology, and 3)Must take and pass an Ability to Benefit(ATB) test.
+This school uses the CELSA ATB test.
+The school's admissions personnel will provide applicants with additional information as to how to arrange for the ATB test.
+All ATB students must take and pass the test prior to admissions.
+If you do not pass the test, re-testing is available after one week waiting period and the independent proctor will explain and provide you with the re-testing procedures.

+You may be eligible to receive Federal Student Aid if you 1) passed the ATB test before July 1, 2012, 2) were attending a FSA eligible institution and 3) were eligible to receive Federal Student Aid at an eligible institution before July 1, 2012.